Approximate Circular Pattern Matching: -Mismatch k-Mismatch CPM in the Model

-\begin{lemma}[Compact representation of $\Mispers$ and $\Surplus$] In $\Oh(k^2 \log \log k)$ time, we can: \begin{enumerate}[label={(\alph*)}] \item Partition the grid $\mathcal{G}$ by $\Oh(k)$ vertical and $\Oh(k)$ horizontal lines into $\Oh(k^2)$ disjoint rectangles such that the value $\Mispers(i,j)$ is the same for all points $(i,j)$ in a single rectangle.
+\begin{lemma}[Compact representation of $\Mispers$ and $\Surplus$] In $\Oh(k^2 \log \log k)$ time, we can: \begin{enumerate}[(a)] \item Partition the grid $\mathcal{G}$ by $\Oh(k)$ vertical and $\Oh(k)$ horizontal lines into $\Oh(k^2)$ disjoint rectangles such that the value $\Mispers(i,j)$ is the same for all points $(i,j)$ in a single rectangle.
 Each rectangle stores the value $\Mispers(i,j)$ common to all points $(i,j)$ that it contains. \item Partition all essential diagonals in $\mathcal{G}$ into $\Oh(k^2)$ pairwise disjoint diagonal segments such that the value $\Surplus(i,j)$ is the same for all points $(i,j)$ in a single segment.
-Each segment stores the value $\Surplus(i,j)$ common to all points $(i,j)$ that it contains. \end{enumerate} \end{lemma} \begin{proof} Partitioning~\ref{ia}: We partition the first axis (second axis) into $\Oh(k)$ axis segments such that, for all $i$ ($j$, respectively) in the same segment, the set $\W_i \cap I$ ($\W_j \cap J$, respectively) is the same.
+Each segment stores the value $\Surplus(i,j)$ common to all points $(i,j)$ that it contains. \end{enumerate} \end{lemma} \begin{proof} Partitioning~\eqref{ia}: We partition the first axis (second axis) into $\Oh(k)$ axis segments such that, for all $i$ ($j$, respectively) in the same segment, the set $I \cap [i \dd i+m)$ ($J \cap [j \dd j+m)$, respectively) is the same.
 Then, we create rectangles being Cartesian products of the segments.

-Partitioning of an axis is performed with a 1D sweep; we describe it in the context of the first axis.
+The partitioning of each axis is performed with a 1D sweep; we describe it in the context of the first axis.
 For each $i \in I$, we create an event at position $i-m+1$, where the misperiod $i$ is inserted, and an event at position $i+1$ (if $i+1 \le |U|-m+1$), where it is removed.
-We can now sort all events in $\Oh(k \log \log k)$ time using integer sorting~\cite{DBLP:journals/jal/Han04} and process them in order, storing the number of misperiods.
-For all $i$ in a segment without events, the set $\W_i \cap I$ is the same.
-We obtain $\Oh(k)$ segments on each axis, which yields $\Oh(k^2)$ rectangles.
-Part~\ref{ia} works in $\Oh(k^2)$ time.
+We can now sort all events in $\Oh(k \log \log k)$ time using integer sorting~\cite{DBLP:journals/jal/Han04} and process them in order, storing the number of active misperiods.
+For all $i$ in a segment without events, the set $I \cap [i \dd i+m)$ is the same.